 Sue Mclaren

-‘If you are looking for a trip of a lifetime where time is of no importance and where your cellphones are no use, then the vast and beautiful country of Mongolia is for you.
-Camping out under the stars where you are fed very very well, you will get to meet some amazing people, see amazing landscapes climb through many mountain passes and get to hold an eagle, how incredible is that?!
-Mongolian people don’t have a lot but they will always welcome you into their Ger.’
+‘If you are looking for a trip of a lifetime, where time is of no importance and your cellphones are no use, then the vast and beautiful country of Mongolia is for you.
+Camping out under the stars where you are fed very very well, you will get to meet some amazing people, see amazing landscapes, climb through many mountain passes, and hold an eagle – how incredible is that?!
+Mongolian people don’t have a lot, but they will always welcome you into their ger.’

 Stacey West